stratg5/csvparser/README.md

-# How to run the code

-# How to run the tests

-# Thought process and choices

 ## Running the app

 I have provided a few pre-built binaries that you can run, you just need to cd into the directory where they live and run: